hemihydrate/blog/01-process.md

  * Do you want us to die of a heart attack?
  * If you ever chose to proceed, I think we don't want to see you.
  * You aren't welcome at our place.
- * You think and care only about yourself, always.
+ * You think and care only of yourself, always.
  * I'll come and beat the shit out of you.

 And so on.
 We still don't talk about this topic anymore.
 They didn't even read up anything.
-Fun(?) fact: they believe gender specialists will tell me I'm not trans and will "get back to normal".
+Fun(?) fact: they believe gender specialists will tell me I'm not trans and I will eventually "get back to normal".
 Thing is, even if gender specialists would tell me I'm wrong, I would still continue.
 Why?
 Read further.

 Came out at work.
 Everyone is accepting, I've got a lot of great